Embracing your financial turning point

 A founder’s perspective

 An insightful take on this transition comes from Michael Shannon, an entrepreneur and Shark Tank alum, who led his company through an IPO.
-On our Money Tales podcast, he shares what the spreadsheets don’t — the emotional weight, the shift to storytelling and the responsibility he felt to his team and family.
-Listen to the episode
+On our Money Tales podcast, he shares what the spreadsheets don’t always show: the emotional weight of the moment, the shift from building a company to telling its story publicly the responsibility he felt to his team and family.

 Helping employees